Alan Rivett

 Alan Rivett (born 21 March 1956) is a former international speedway rider from Australia.
+He earned 9 caps for the Australia national speedway team and one cap for the New Zealand national speedway team.

 Speedway career

 Rivett reached the final of the Speedway World Pairs Championship in the 1988 Speedway World Pairs Championship.
 Despite riding for Australia he was called up to replace injured New Zealand rider David Bargh in the final.

-He rode in the top tier of British Speedway, riding for various clubs.
+He started his British leagues career for Peterborough Panthers in 1984 but was then subject to an argument between Peterborough and Mildenhall Fen Tigers for his signature for the 1985 season.
+In 1986, he joined the Exeter Falcons.

 At the 1986 Australian Individual Speedway Championship, he won the bronze medal.